gianbarreto3/maze-game/tasks.md

 - Add timer for each level
   - If timer runs out, the player loses and the game over screen should appear.
 - Add colored keys and colored doors
+- Add hammer to break chest.
+  - Once chest is broken a key will appear for player to grab
+- Create colored buttons that will need to be stepped on in the right order to open a door
+- Add restart level button in game over
+- Create level 12
+  - Will contain invisible walls
+  - That walls will appear every 5 seconds for one second